jamesmunns/jamesmunns-ng/content/blog/fixed-point-math.md

 // A pre-calculated Sine Look Up Table, or LUT. use crate::SINE_TABLE; // : [i16; 256];

 // We have a sample rate at 44.1kHz.
-Figure out how many samples it will take
+Figure out how many samples it
-// to play a single loop of our sine wave.
-For example, at 441hz, it will take
+// will take to play a single loop of our sine wave.
+For example,
-// 100 samples to "traverse" one whole sine wave. let samp_per_cyc: f32 = 44100.0 / 441.0;
+// at 441hz, it will take 100 samples to "traverse" one
+// whole sine wave.
+let samp_per_cyc: f32 = 44100.0 / 441.0;

 // The increment is (how many items are in our look up table)
 // divided by (how long it takes to go through one look up table) let fincr = 256.0 / samp_per_cyc;

-// Convert this number to an i32, which we use as a fixed point decimal, basically
+// Convert this number to an i32, which we use as a fixed point
-// 8bits.24bits, where the 8 bits are which LUT position we are currently in, and
+// decimal, basically 8bits.24bits, where the 8 bits are which LUT
-// the 24 bits are like a "decimal" describing where we are between the LUT positions let incr: i32 = (((1 << 24) as f32) * fincr) as i32;
+// position we are currently in, and the 24 bits are like a "decimal"
+// describing where we are between the LUT positions let incr: i32 = (((1 << 24) as f32) * fincr) as i32;

-// This calculation is based on the current "phase angle" of the sine table.
+// This calculation is based on the current "phase angle" of the sine
-// This works because we increment our progress through the 256 value in
+// table.
+This works because we increment our progress through the
-// our 8.24 fixed point number, and it will wrap around correctly whenever
+// 256 value in our 8.24 fixed point number, and it will wrap around
-// we "overflow" (this is a good thing! our sine table is the same loop over
+// correctly whenever we "overflow" (this is a good thing! our sine
-// and over and over and...
-let mut cur_offset = 0i32;
+// table is the same loop over and over and over and...) let mut cur_offset = 0i32;

 // generate the next N samples... idata.chunks_exact_mut(2).for_each(|i| {
     let val = cur_offset as u32;

     // Mask off the top 8 bits.
-This tells us which LUT position we are in let idx_now = ((val >> 24) & 0xFF) as u8;
+This tells us which LUT position
+    // we are in
+    let idx_now = ((val >> 24) & 0xFF) as u8;
     // Add one (wrapping), to tell us what the NEXT LUT position is. let idx_nxt = idx_now.wrapping_add(1);